kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 [_Node affinity_](/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity)
 is a property of {{< glossary_tooltip text="Pods" term_id="pod" >}} that *attracts* them to
 a set of {{< glossary_tooltip text="nodes" term_id="node" >}} (either as a preference or a
-hard requirement). _Taints_ are the opposite and allow a node to repel a set of pods.
+hard requirement). _Taints_ are the opposite -- they allow a node to repel a set of pods.

 _Tolerations_ are applied to pods.
 Tolerations allow the scheduler to schedule pods with matching taints.
 Tolerations allow scheduling but don't guarantee scheduling.
 The scheduler also